Hotpoint: Manufacturing sites

 Their refrigeration products, formerly manufactured at the Peterborough factory, now are made in Poland.
 It has a distribution centre at Raunds.

 Site closures

 Indesit UK's (former GDA) Creda plant in Blythe Bridge, Stoke-on-Trent closed in December 2007.
 Closure of the manufacturing facilities at Peterborough followed in the end of 2008.
 On 31 July 2009, Indesit closed its plant at Kinmel Park, Bodelwyddan Denbighshire, Wales, United Kingdom.

 The factory employed 305 workers.
 The company blamed "continuing decline" in the market.

+In October 2024, Beko Europe confirmed that the manufacturing site at Yate, the only one to still be producing tumble dryers in the UK was to cease manufacturing and close on 31 December that same year, after 104 years of operation, this resulted in a total of 142 people being made redundant.

+With the closure of this site, it brings an end to Tumble Dryer production in the UK.
+Beko Europe claimed that the site "had been operating at a loss for some time, despite continued investment."
+They blamed this on declining sales of tumble dryers in the UK, as well as people moving to using more efficient machines in an effort to reduce running costs.

 United States

-In the United States, Hotpoint branded products are made by GE Consumer & Industrial (appliance business to be acquired by Haier in 2016) at Louisville, Kentucky.
+In the United States, Hotpoint branded products are made by Haier at Louisville, Kentucky.

 Marketing

 In 2002, it had a 23% share of the white goods market in the United Kingdom.
 The Holby City actress Lisa Faulkner starred in their 2010 Campaign for Cooking Confidence.

 In 2009, it worked with Kelly Hoppen to produce its interior design Hot Style campaign.
 The company has also worked in conjunction with the P&G detergent brand Ariel.
 It currently recommends Ariel.
 Before 2004, Hotpoint recommended Unilever brands; Persil & Comfort.
 In the past it has also recommended Glist dishwasher tablets.

 Actress Mary Tyler Moore appeared in a series of 1950s television commercials for the company as a character called "Happy Hotpoint", prior to her fame in television comedy series during the next two decades.